About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 Nurses have long been taught to check, before administering tube feedings, whether there are any residual contents remaining from the prior feeding.
 Monitoring gastric residual volume (GRV) was a key indicator to determine gastric emptying and thereby reduce the chance of regurgitation or vomiting and aspiration pneumonia.

-Intolerance to feeding, as Metheny notes in her article, can be as high as 36% in critical care patients and approximately 27% […]
+Intolerance to feeding, as Metheny notes in her article, can be as high as 36% in critical care patients and approximately 27% among […]

 AJN – More Than ‘Just’ a Print Journal